iamaub/iamaub.github.io/_tabs/about.md

 order: 4
 ---
 Bruneck (he/him) is a  24 year-old Self-taught ethical hacker and security Engineer who graduated from [CY Tech](https://cytech.cyu.fr)
-He has two years' professional experience and + 3 years' experience as a self-taught learner in the cyber security industry.
+He has 2 years' professional experience and + 3 years' experience as a self-taught learner in the cyber security industry.

 His main areas of interest/focus are :
 - web application security